-M=scaler_smoothed_module('foo');
+'''

+M=scaler smoothed module('foo');

+'''

 The module is created and assigned to the variable "M".
-The module also has an internal name "foo" which will become important later on.
-The function "scaler_smoothed_module" is referred to as the "MATLAB constructor function" for this module.
+The module also has an internal name "foo" which will become important when the module is added to a system.
+The function "scaler\smoothed\module" is referred to as the "MATLAB constructor function" for this module.
 Examine the contents of the variable M by typing at the MATLAB prompt.
 (This time we leave off the semicolon which causes MATLAB to display the result to the command line.)
 We see: